sofastack/sofastack.tech/content/en/projects/sofa-jraft/jraft-user-guide/index.md

 // Traverse the iteration task list while(it.hasNext()){
-  ByteBuffer data = it.getData(); // Get the current task data Closure done = it.getDone();  // Get the closure callback of the current task long index = it.getIndex();  // Get the unique log number of the task, which monotonically increases, and is automatically assigned by JRaft long term = it.getTerm();  // Get the leader term of the task ...
+  ByteBuffer data = it.getData(); // Get the current task data Closure done = it.done();  // Get the closure callback of the current task long index = it.getIndex();  // Get the unique log number of the task, which monotonically increases, and is automatically assigned by JRaft long term = it.getTerm();  // Get the leader term of the task ...
 Logical processing...